jeff-li-98/scrna-seq-imq/README.md

 1. hi
 2. Measure the total effect and indirect effect of Shoo the Flu on laboratory-confirmed influenza
-3. Measure the total effect and indirect effect of Shoo the Flu on influenza-related hospitalization
+3. Measure the total effect and indirect effect of Shoo the Flu on influenza-related hospitalizationfdfd

 ## Project Structure